FredKSchott/snowpack/docs/posts/2020-07-30-snowpack-2-7-release.md

 Plus, we hit some VERY exciting project milestones last month:

 - ❤️ **150** [open source contributors](https://github.com/pikapkg/snowpack/graphs/contributors) (and growing!)
-- 🏆 **1000+** opened discussions, issues, and pull requests
+- 🏆 **1000+** discussions, issues, and pull requests
 - ⭐️ **10,000+** stars on GitHub
 - 👋 **New companies using Snowpack:** [Alibaba](https://www.1688.com/) & [Airhacks](https://airhacks.com/)

 <br/>

-If you've been waiting for an ~~excuse~~ reason to give Snowpack a try, now is a great time to start.
+If you've been waiting for an excuse to give Snowpack a try, now is a great time to start!
 Try out a Create Snowpack App (CSA) template or install Snowpack into any existing project:

 ```bash
 # install with npm